mark-orion/PyFSPro/README.md

 ## Requirements
 * Please refer to INSTALL.win for Windows installation instructions.
-* Tested with Python 2.7, not ported to Python 3 yet!
+* Works with both Python 2 and 3
-* Kivy (tested with version 1.9.1)
+* Kivy (tested with version 1.9.1 and higher)
-* Numpy (tested with version 1.11)
+* Numpy (tested with version 1.11 and higher)
-* OpenCV with Python bindings (tested with version 2.4.9) On Debian / Ubuntu based systems the requirements can be installed with the following commands:
+* OpenCV with Python bindings (supports both OpenCV 2 and 3) On Debian / Ubuntu based systems the requirements can be installed with the following commands:
 sudo apt-get install python-numpy python-opencv
-Please check the [Kivy Website](http://kivy.org) for Kivy installation instructions
+Please check the [Kivy Website](http://kivy.org) for Kivy installation instructions.

 ### Optional for video recording
 * For high resolution video it is best practice to use the OpenCV based image sequence recording instead of scikit-video.